gilzeevi25/CompetitiveViewer/README.md

 The build script collects all required pandas and numpy binaries to avoid ``ImportError: DLL load failed`` errors when launching the packaged application.
+Existing ``dist/NervioViz`` contents are removed automatically so repeated builds do not require manual cleanup.

 ## Development